jonathas/node-project-skeleton/README.md

 If you choose to run the infra inside the standalone directory, then it contains also the container for the database and cache.

-The way you can run any of these infrastructures is by pointing docker-compose to the correct file inside the infra directory:
+The way you can run any of these infrastructures is by pointing docker-compose to the chosen yml file inside the infra directory:

 ```bash
 $ docker-compose -f <your file here> up